isaacyakl/new-breed-shopify-theme/README.md

 ## To-Do

+-  Add Back Order and Pre-Order Release date tag
+-  Turn off Back Order and Pre-Order if Release date tag is reached or item is in stock
+-  Add second image reveal on hover for product cards
 -  Add default image in product thumbnail but not on product page if no images are uploaded
 -  Truncate long title text for featured product sections
 -  Discontinued products should only display in collections and featured sections if they are in stock
 -  Remove discontinued label from product card
 -  Discontinued products can still be purchased if they are in stock
--  Add Pre-Order Release date tag
--  Turn off Pre-Order if Pre-Order Release date tag is reached
 -  Expand search bar by default on desktop and make search bar more prominent
 -  Add predictive search feature — https://shopify.dev/tutorials/add-predictive-search-to-your-shopify-theme
 -  Do not display products tagged as "Discontinued" in collections